Yury45/Module9/README.md

 # Module9
-## Task1 - example five types of exception
+## Task1 - example five types of exceptions

 ## Task2 - sorting lastnames list with some exceptions